 I would only add that this is true of all sports.
 Young people who want to play sports should have the opportunity to do so, whether it's for fun or competitively.
 But how do we make that possible?

 I asked Jen about the challenges young girls face as they pursue a career in sports - on and off the field?

 "Sustainability.
 Is there security in their income and in their sport?
 Also, image is everything, perhaps more so than for male athletes (though there is still pressure for them, of course).
 Female athletes are expected to be fair, accessible, approachable, wholesome and give their time to fans willingly in face to face and online interactions, despite people ignoring any sense of private time and space."

-Jen said explains that unlike women, male professional footballers who are perceived as 'big time' players aren't expected to "spend 60 minutes after the final whistle freezing and signing hundreds of autographs".
+Jen explains that unlike women, male professional footballers who are perceived as 'big time' players aren't expected to "spend 60 minutes after the final whistle freezing and signing hundreds of autographs".
 Likewise, she adds, federations, sponsors and clubs expect social media outputs from female players - sometimes with minimal support or recompense.